|Nutrition Facts (per serving)|

 To a saucepan, add the quinoa and cover it with the water.
 (If using quinoa flakes instead of raw quinoa, skip this step).
 Bring to a boil and cook for 5 minutes, covered.
 Turn off the heat and let quinoa sit, covered, for 10 minutes.

 Check your bread machine directions for the correct order to add the ingredients.
-Add the buttermilk, bread flour, whole wheat flour, oats, butter, sugar, honey, yeast, and salt (in an order specified by the manual) to the bread machine, including cooked quinoa (or quinoa flakes).
+Add the buttermilk, bread flour, whole wheat flour, oats, butter, sugar, honey, yeast, and salt (in an order specified by the manual) to the bread machine, including the cooked quinoa (or quinoa flakes).

-Program machine for a whole grain loaf and let the bread machine cycle and bake.
+Program the machine for a whole grain loaf and let the bread machine cycle and bake.